spree-contrib/spree_multi_vendor/README.md

 ## License

-Spree Vendors is copyright © 2017
+Spree Multi Vendor is copyright © 2017
 [Spark Solutions Sp. z o.o.][spark].
 It is free software, and may be redistributed under the terms specified in the [LICENCE](LICENSE) file.